-Track & Field Order of Events
+High School Track & Field Order of Events

 The order of events in high school meets shall be as listed below: This bulletin supersedes the Order of Events in the NFHS Track and Field Rules Book.
-The javelin is NOT an approved event and is not permitted in high school competitions.
-Rule 2 - Scoring and Ties; exceptions to this rule are not permissible.
+The javelin & hammer are NOT approved events and are not permitted in OHSAA competitions.